DelxHQ/Hidden-Player-Info-Plugin/README.md

-# First-plugin
+# HiddenInfo MCPE server plugin
-A plugin coming soon, this plugin is being coded.
+See a players hidden info like a MCPE phishing plugin.